Long Way to Go for a Constitutional Convention

 “I was asked to file the bill by Wolf-PAC, and did it because I believe in curbing the undue influence of money in politics,” Hinojosa said in a statement.
 “I look forward on continuing to work on this issue in the future.”

 Wolf-PAC was created by Cenk Uygur, founder of the online news show “The Young Turks.”
-He was inspired by the Occupy Wall Street protests in New York City in 2011.
+Uygur has publicized the organization’s progress in various states on the news show, but has had little to no direct involvement in Wolf-PAC’s operations.

 Wolf-PAC seeks to enact campaign finance reform through grassroots political activism, Texas state director Todd Jagger said in a Tuesday email.
-The organization has chapters across the country and 11,000 volunteers in Texas alone, Jagger said.
+The organization has chapters across the country and 11,000 members in Texas alone, Jagger said.

 “We talk to our legislators and have real discussions about how we can make our elections work better for the average citizen once and for all,” Jagger said in an email.
 “Sure, we also do some phone banking to make voters aware of the legislation, sometimes we do canvassing, but the core of our method is based on direct citizen engagement with our legislators.”